danmartens/catalyst-redux-old/README.md

 });
 ```

-## Async Operations
+## AsyncOperations

-Sometimes an Operation needs to handle some asynchronous logic (e.g. making a request to your API and then processing the response).
+Sometimes an Operation needs to handle some asynchronous logic (e.g. making a request to your API and then storing the response).
 This is almost as simple to write as a synchronous operation:

 ```javascript
 const fetchArticles = AsyncOperation({